Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Antropas- Greek word for 'man.'

-Apathy- non caring or concern, indifference, nonchalant, apathetic.
+Apathy- non caring or concern, passive, indifference, languid, listless, lackadaisical, nonchalant, apathetic, insouciant.

 Apocrypha- meaning "hidden" or "doubtful," a group of 4th century books that were canonized by Roman Catholicism at the 1546 Council of Trent.
 Protestantism does not recognize the apocrypha as inspired by God therefore deeming the apocrypha non-canonical and not qualified as inspired biblical writing.